Elect JUAN PAGÁN

 While visiting family in Puerto Rico rehabilitating from cancer treatment, Juan’s family urged him to stay and live out the rest of his years in a house a short drive from Jobos Beach… Juan’s response:

 “One of my favorite poets and patriots, Jose Martí, was hiding in the mountains from the oppressor; not because of fear, but to heal from the wounds inflicted by his enemy as he fought alongside the people who were so afflicted… but the outcry of the people had become more painful than the wounds he sustained in battle; and although his wounds were not completely healed, and his injuries still fresh, he came out of the mountains and returned...to fight!
 I would find it so hard to die knowing that I left my community no better than if I had never lived for it.
 If we are to thrive as a community, we must make sacrifices for our children, our families, and our neighbors.
-I look forward to serving my community on the City Council.”
+I look forward to serving my community as member of the State Assembly.”

 Juan witnessed the Lower East Side’s transformation from a struggling, impoverished, and neglected neighborhood to a still diverse, but continually gentrifying community.